mlcommons/algorithmic-efficiency/README.md

 ---

+Unlike benchmarks that focus on model architecture or hardware, this benchmark isolates the training algorithm itself, measuring how quickly it can achieve target performance levels on a fixed set of representative deep learning tasks.
+These tasks span various domains, including image classification, speech recognition, machine translation, and more, all running on standardized hardware (8x NVIDIA V100 GPUs).
+The benchmark includes both "fixed" workloads, which are fully specified, and "randomized" workloads, which are variations of the fixed workloads.
+The randomized workloads are designed to discourage overfitting to the specific details of the fixed set, and promote algorithms that are robust to novel-but-related tasks.

+Submissions are evaluated based on their "time-to-result", i.e., the wall-clock time it takes to reach predefined validation and test set performance targets on each workload.
+Submissions are scored under two different tuning rule sets.
+The [external tuning rule set](https://github.com/mlcommons/algorithmic-efficiency/blob/main/docs/DOCUMENTATION.md#external-tuning-ruleset) allows a limited amount of hyperparameter tuning (20 quasirandom trials) for each workload.
+The [self-tuning rule set](https://github.com/mlcommons/algorithmic-efficiency/blob/main/docs/DOCUMENTATION.md#self-tuning-ruleset) allows no external tuning.
+For each rule set, a single, overall benchmark score is computed by integrating a "performance profile" across all fixed workloads, which measures how close a submission's training time is to the best submission's time on each workload.
+Held-out instances of the randomized workloads are used as a criterion to penalize submissions that perform poorly on variations of the fixed workloads.
+The higher the benchmark score, the better the submission's overall performance.

+---

 > This is the repository for the *AlgoPerf: Training Algorithms benchmark* measuring neural network training speedups due to algorithmic improvements.
 > It is developed by the [MLCommons Algorithms Working Group](https://mlcommons.org/en/groups/research-algorithms/).
 > This repository holds the benchmark code, the benchmark's [**technical documentation**](/docs/DOCUMENTATION.md) and [**getting started guides**](/docs/GETTING_STARTED.md).
 For a detailed description of the benchmark design, see our [**introductory paper**](https://arxiv.org/abs/2306.07179), for the results of the inaugural competition see our [**results paper**](https://openreview.net/forum?id=CtM5xjRSfm).